-Arrabbiata is one of the simplest Roman pasta recipes, and it is so delicious.
-The secret of Arrabbiata is the balance between the fresh taste of tomatoes and parsley and the spiciness of chili peppers.
+Arrabbiata is one of the simplest and most delicious Roman pasta recipes.
+The secret to the perfect Arrabbiata is the balance between the fresh taste of tomatoes and parsley and the spiciness of chili peppers.

-The Arrabbiata sauce is a traditional recipe of the Roman cuisine become famous worldwide thanks to its simplicity and tastiness.
-Like the Spaghetti Aglio e Olio and the Puttanesca Sauce, the Penne all’Arrabbiata is an Italian classic to prepare at the last minute with common Italian ingredients: just the time to bring the water to boil and cook the pasta!
+The Arrabbiata sauce is a traditional recipe from Roman cuisine that became famous worldwide thanks to its simplicity and tastiness.
+Like the Spaghetti Aglio e Olio and the Puttanesca Sauce, the Penne all’Arrabbiata is an Italian classic to prepare at the last minute with common Italian ingredients: just the time to bring the water to boil and cook the pasta is basically enough!

-The term Arrabbiata, that means “Angry”, derives from the extreme spiciness of the sauce and the flushing that it provokes once eaten, looking like in a rage!
-The Penne all’Arrabbiata are so into the Italian culture to be mentioned in several classic movies, for instance “Roma” by Federico Fellini and “La Grande Abbuffata” by Marco Ferreri.
+The term Arrabbiata, that means “Angry”, derives from the spiciness of the sauce, and it has been so ingrained into Italian culture that it’s even mentioned in several classic movies, for instance “Roma” by Federico Fellini and “La Grande Abbuffata” by Marco Ferreri.

-The legend tells the Arrabbiata sauce was born in Rome between the XIX and the XX century.
-Someone thinks the Arrabbiata derives from Amatriciana and requires Pecorino, but most chefs prefer to prepare the traditional Arrabbiata without any cheese, to respect the freshness of the tomatoes and parsley.
+The legend tells the Arrabbiata sauce was born in Rome in the 1950’s.
+Some people think the Arrabbiata derives from Amatriciana and requires Pecorino, but most chefs prefer to prepare the traditional Arrabbiata without any cheese, to respect the freshness of the tomatoes and parsley.

 Here some tips and suggestions to prepare Penne all’Arrabbiata to perfection:

 You have three choices: fresh tomatoes, tomato puree, or whole canned tomatoes.
 Personally, particularly living abroad, my choice is often San Marzano canned tomatoes to obtain an authentic Italian taste.